sbestetti/StockOptions/README.md

 # StockOptions
 ####Simple app to demonstrate knowledge acquired at Java bootcamp.

 Use the app to keep record of Stock market transactions.
-A deployd version can be tested [here](http://stockbook.bestetti.net:8080).
+A deployed version can be tested [here](http://stockbook.bestetti.net:8080).
 You can **signup for a user** or use the sample one:
 ```
 Login: sample@user.com
 Password: 123